durgesh-v-shukla/AI-Powered-ATS_Score_Finder/README.md

-# 🎯 ATS Score Finder
+# 🎯 AI-Powered ATS Score Finder

 > **AI-Powered Resume Analysis Tool** - Get your ATS compatibility score and optimize your resume for job applications